tsileo/microblog.pub/docs/user_guide.md

 The default value is `false`.

-### Hiding following
+### Hiding who you are following

-If you wish to hide your following, add this config item to `profile.toml`:
+If you wish to hide who you are following, add this config item to `profile.toml`:

 ```toml
 hides_following = true